MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 2. Build and deploy an application to sync device information across Places and your partners.

-See the following Microsoft Graph APIs for more information:
+For more information, see the following Microsoft Graph APIs:

 - [List sensorDevices](/graph/api/workplace-list-sensordevices)
 - [Create workplaceSensorDevice](/graph/api/workplace-post-sensordevices)